1099bconverter

 How the conversion works

 1. 1.
-Upload over HTTPS.
-Your PDF travels from your browser to our servers encrypted with TLS 1.3.
-The connection is verified by Let's Encrypt.
+Upload over an encrypted connection.
+Your PDF travels from your browser to our servers over HTTPS.
+It is never sent anywhere else from your browser.

 3. 3.
 Immediate PDF deletion.
 Once extraction finishes, the temporary PDF file is permanently deleted from disk.
 The original document does not persist beyond the processing window.